DavidVorick/CodeCommit/UserSpecification.md

 modifications, and then it calls the LLM to get a response.
 The initial prompt will have the following format:

+[project structure system prompt]
-[initial query system prompt]
+[code modification instructions system prompt] [initial query system prompt]
 [query]
 [codebase]

-The 'initial query system prompt' is a prompt that has been hardcoded into the binary, and can be found at src/prompts.rs.
+The system prompts can be found in the system-prompts module.

 The 'query' and the 'codebase' can both be found in the local project.
 It is assumed that the 'code-commit' binary will be stored alongside the local